Ultimate Guide To B2B SaaS Data Analytics

 The activation rate refers to the number of users who completed the key action in the onboarding process in a given period.
 This metric is vaguely defined since key actions differ from one business to another.
-So when calculating this metric, the initial step is to determine what these actions are.
+So when measuring or calculating this metric, the initial step is to determine what these actions are.

 Net Promoter Score (NPS) is a widely used product metric that measures how satisfied, and loyal your customers are with a business or product.
 It is measured by asking a question that goes like, “How likely are you to recommend product X to a friend or colleague?”

 Respondents answer this question on a scale of 0-10, where 0 is least likely, and 10 is very likely.
 Those who rate you 9-10 are the promoters, and those who rate you 0-6 are detractors.
 The NPS is found by subtracting the percentage of detractors from the percentage of promoters.
 The score can range from -100 to 100, where 40 is considered a good score for a SaaS.

 Conversion rate is an essential metric for marketers.
 It measures the number of visitors to your site who take a desired action across different marketing channels.
 Again, each business can define this action differently which is why it’s important to know what kind of metrics it would be best for your business to measure.
 These metrics can include signups, demo requests, purchases, or any other similar metric.